dimi309/small3d/README.md

 ## Building

-Before starting, note that cmake has to be installed on your system and accessible on the command line.
+Before starting, note that the Vulkan SDK and cmake have to be installed on your system and accessible on the command line.
 On Windows, 7zip also has to be in the path and you also need to install the MinGW compiler or Visual Studio, again with their tools available on the command line.

 Run the *prepare.bat* (Windows MinGW), *prepare-vs.bat* (Windows Visual Studio) or *prepare.sh* script from within the *deps* directory, in order to build the